 The enlarged EU remains focused on making its governing institutions more transparent and democratic.
 More powers have been given to the directly elected European Parliament, while national parliaments play a greater role, working alongside the European institutions.
 In turn, European citizens have an ever-increasing number of channels for taking part in the political process.

 The European Commission is the EU’s politically independent executive arm.
 It is alone responsible for drawing up proposals for new European legislation, and it implements the decisions of the European Parliament and the Council of the EU.
-It also allocates EU funding and represents EU internationally.
+It also allocates EU funding and represents the EU internationally.

 Political leadership is provided by a team of 28 Commissioners (one from each EU country) – led by the Commission President, who decides who is responsible for which policy area.

-The day-to-day running of Commission business is performed by its staff, organised into departments known as Directorates-General (DGs), each responsible for a specific policy area.
+The day-to-day running of the Commission business is performed by its staff, organised into departments known as Directorates-General (DGs), each responsible for a specific policy area.

-For more information on the European Union and its bodies please visit www.europa.eu.
+For more information on the European Union and its bodies, please visit www.europa.eu.